MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-databricks-hindex.md

    [FileInfo(path='dbfs:/mnt/mag/', name='mag/', size=0)]
    ```

-## Extract data from the MAG in Azure Storage
+## Load MAG data files from Azure Storage

-You can now load the MAG data files as data frames in Azure Databricks
+You can now load MAG data files as data frames in Azure Databricks.
+Then create temporary views to be referenced in SQL block later.

 1. Get affiliations.
 Paste the following code in a new cell.